Rexfordd2/nil-biz-matcher/README.md

 ### Deployment
 Deploy to a platform that supports both static assets and serverless (e.g., Vercel).
 Set `DATABASE_URL` to a persistent SQLite file or switch providers per Prisma docs.
 Set `AUTH_SECRET` and any SMTP variables in your host’s environment settings.

-Notes on integrations:
-- **Yelp integration**: For production, prefer a server‑side proxy by setting `VITE_YELP_PROXY_URL` so the client never sends secrets and to avoid CORS.
-If you instead set `VITE_YELP_API_KEY` for direct browser calls, expect potential CORS blocks and understand the key will be exposed to users.